On Equivalence Between Decentralized Policy-Profile Mixtures and Behavioral Coordination Policies in Multi-Agent Systems: System Model and Preliminaries

 \item \textbf{Initial Distribution}: $P_1$ is a (fixed) probability measure for the initial state and joint-observation pair, i.e., $P_1 \in \Mta{1}{\sspace\times \ospace}$, and for all $B \in \borel{S}$,

 \item \textbf{Immediate-costs}: Let $c: \sspace \times \aspace \mapsto \mbb{R} $ be a Borel measurable scalar function, and $d: \sspace \times \aspace \mapsto \mbb{R}^K$ a Borel measurable vector function.
 Agents would like to minimize the expected discounted aggregate (defined later) of $c$ while keeping the expected discounted aggregate of $d$ below a specified threshold.
 We refer to $c$ as the \textit{immediate objective cost} and to $d$ as the \textit{immediate constraint cost}.
-Henceforth, both immediate costs are assumed to be bounded from below, i.e., Assumption~\ref{assmp:macpomdp:boundedcosts}(\textit{a}) always holds. \begin{assumption}[Boundedness of immediate costs] \leavevmode \begin{enumerate} \item[(a)] Immediate costs are bounded from below: there exist $\udl{c} \in \mbb{R}$ and $\udl{d} \in \mbb{R}^{K} $ s.t. $\udl{c} \le c(\cdot, \cdot)$ and $\udl{d} \le d( \cdot, \cdot)$.
+Henceforth, both immediate costs are assumed to be bounded from below, i.e., Assumption~\ref{assmp:macpomdp:boundedcosts}(\textit{a}) always holds. \begin{assumption}[Boundedness of immediate costs] \leavevmode \begin{enumerate}[ leftmargin=*, labelsep=*, labelwidth=!, itemindent=0pt, align=left ] \item[(a)] Immediate costs are bounded from below: there exist $\udl{c} \in \mbb{R}$ and $\udl{d} \in \mbb{R}^{K} $ s.t. $\udl{c} \le c(\cdot, \cdot)$ and $\udl{d} \le d( \cdot, \cdot)$.